Competency-Based Education

 Examination System

-Schedule hundreds of exams across multiple rooms without conflicts.
-Generate hall tickets, assign invigilators, and publish verified results in days — not weeks.
+Schedule hundreds of exams across multiple rooms without conflicts, generate student hall tickets, and publish verified results in days providing exam controllers smooth logistics and registrars audit-ready records efficiently.

 Learning Management System